 - Win rates

 As you can see, you do not directly influence these metrics, but your actions should always relate to, and influence, lagging metrics.

 How often should you update the sales enablement charter?

 Your sales enablement charter must be a living document that evolves as the needs of your business changes.
 Are you seeing meaningful improvement in one area but struggling to deliver results elsewhere?

 You may need more training and onboarding if you are in the midst of a hiring spree.

 You may need much more content developed if your go-to-market strategy is changing.

-Review the charter, at least quarterly, and ensure that it is aligned with the needs of the business you support.
+Review the sales enablement charter with key stakeholders, at least quarterly, and ensure that it is aligned with the needs of the business you support.

 Remember, the charter is a critical component for your business as you are building the foundations of a great Sales Enablement function — have you created one yet?

 Living Enablement as a practitioner and as a leader.
 I’ve seen the confusion and frustration that many practitioners live.
 From working in other areas of the business, I’ve also seen the genuine need for the capabilities that enablement provides.